martes, 19 de noviembre de 2019

 My rating: 3 of 5 stars

-Fitzgerald wrote an interesting story about a mental patient (Nicole) who falls in love with her psychiatrist (Dick).
-Nicole and her mental illness found a way to be expressed through Fitzgerald's pen; a stare full of tenderness.
+Fitzgerald wrote an exciting story about a person with a mental health condition (Nicole) who falls in love with her psychiatrist (Dick).
+Nicole and her mental illness found a way to express herself through Fitzgerald's pen, a stare full of tenderness.
 The causes of her illness were there as her becoming sanity.
-Likewise, it is through Nicole that Fitzgerald wrote an archetype about Zelda, his wife who dealt as well with mental issues.
+Likewise, it is through Nicole that Fitzgerald wrote an archetype about Zelda, his wife, who dealt as well with mental issues.

-The book is quite good in describing the French Rivera, the lifestyle of the couple, and their relationship: how time changes everything and so their own choices.
+The book is quite good at describing the French Rivera, the couple's lifestyle, and their relationship: how time changes everything and, therefore, their choices.

-Nevertheless, as Tender is the Night is indeed a well-written book, I only rated it 3 out of 5 stars because the story develops very slowly; some chapters could just be skipped, which are not necessary for the core of the plot.
+Nevertheless, as Tender is the Night is a well-written book, I only rated it 3 out of 5 stars because the story develops very slowly; the readers could skip some chapters as they are optional for the plot's core.

 View all my reviews